 bool OECapCTermini(OEChem::OEMolBase &mol, const OESystem::OEUnaryPredicate<OEChem::OEAtomBase> &exclude=OEChem::OEIsFalseAtom(), const OESpruce::OECapBuilderOptions& = OESpruce::OECapBuilderOptions())

 This function caps all the C-termini in a protein with an N-methyl (

 A predicate can be passed to exclude certain termini from being capped, such as the true biological C-terminal residue since this should be charged to match the biophysical experiments.

-The cap will be be numbered identically to the residue number of the terminal residue, but the insertion code will be incremented.
+The cap will be numbered identically to the residue number of the terminal residue, but the insertion code will be incremented.
 The reason for this is to avoid residue number clashes with heterogens following the protein chain in the PDB file.

-If the backbone of the residue being capped is incomplete, or a cap can not be built because of a clash, the residue being capped will be turned into the cap by removing atoms in the residue.
+If the backbone of the residue being capped is incomplete, or a cap can not be built because of a clash, the residue being capped can be turned into the cap by removing atoms in the residue.
 A clash can either be into a non-solvent or into a solvent with the deleteClashingSolvent option set to false.